droppedcode/eslint-plugin-jasmine-memoryleak-linter/README.md

 - "var" declarations in certain situations (when it is not used like a "let") can break some logics.
 - When using "Move declarations to the "it" block(s)", the fix will unnecessarily move it to blocks that does not capture the variable.
-- Missing options to configure rules.
+- Missing (partial) options to configure rules.